 Chopin arrived in France in 1831, and he quickly took up with a coterie of “cool kids.”

 If I thought that name dropping the Romantic musicians, artists, and politicians that Chopin hung out with would mean anything to you, then I’d mention people such as Franz Liszt, Countess Delfina Potocka, and George Sand.
-But since these names likely don’t ring any bells, I’ll substitute modern names by analogy: imagine a young musician today moving to New York City and spending a significant amount of his or her social time with Kanye West, Mayor De Blasio, and Louis C.K.
-That was what it was like for Chopin.
+But since these names likely don’t ring any bells, I’ll substitute modern names by analogy: imagine a young musician today moving to New York City and spending a significant amount of his or her social time with Kanye West, Mayor De Blasio, and Jimmy Fallon That was what it was like for Chopin.

 In any case, Chopin’s great skill as a performer and composer preceded him.
 Schumann’s endorsement helped, but Chopin’s notoriety was largely self-generated.
 He was that good.